Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 Dump Contact Network
 ^^^^^^^^^^^^^^^^^^^^

 This operator is used to visualize the contact network between polyhedra using ParaView.
-For each active contact/interaction, we assign the value of the normal force calculated in Hooke's law.
+For each active contact/interaction, we assign the value of the normal force calculated in Contact's law.

 * `dump_contact_network`:
    * `basedir` : Name of the directory where paraview files will be written, by default this directory is named `network`.
    * `basename` : Name of paraview file, there is no default name.
-   * `config` : You can redefine HookeParameters, noting that by default, this operator reuses the ComputeHookeForce operator slot.
+   * `config` : You can redefine ContactParameters, noting that by default, this operator reuses the ComputeContactForce operator slot.
 You need to define it if you do a restart for this analysis (i.e. no simulation).
    * `dt` : Time step of the simulation, should be already defined as config.
    * `timestep` : Current simulation time, is defined.
    * `grid_interaction` : List of interaction, defined by default.